Skip to content

 The G702 or similar payment application can be used whenever a contractor applies progress payments to an owner or when certified by an architect.
 In addition, they are commonly used for handling change orders and retainage.

 The main purpose is to reconcile billing information between contractors and stakeholders.
-It further functions as a highly detailed invoice with a summary of the work that is to be completed; more specifically, it documents the progress of a project and verifies that work has been completed on time per the contract.
+It further functions as a highly detailed invoice with a summary of the work that is to be completed; more specifically, it documents the progress of a project and verifies that work has been completed on time per the contract, including the current payment requested.

 Three sections of the G702 form that must be filled out include: